nus-cs2103-AY2223S2/ip/docs/README.md

 2. Download Alfred here.
 3. Copy the jar file into an empty folder.
 4. Open a command window in that folder.
-5. Run the command java -jar {filename}.jar e.g., java -jar Alfred.jar (i.e., run the command in the same folder as the jar file).
+5. Run the command java -jar {filename}.jar e.g., java -jar alfred.jar (i.e., run the command in the same folder as the jar file).

 ## Summary of Commands